 One in ten young people aged 5 to 16 have a clinically diagnosed mental health disorder.
 In order to help students succeed, schools have a role to play in supporting children to be resilient and mentally healthy.
 The school will promote through its curriculum and pastoral care health, well-being and resilience.
 Additionally, the School Nurse, Counsellor and Student Support team will be alert to any changes in mental well-being and discuss with parents/carers at the earliest opportunity.
-Although the school cannot make a direct referral to Child and Adolescent Mental Health Services (CAMHS), where it is deemed necessary and in a child's interest, the school will request that the parent/carer request a CAMHS referral through their GP.
-In some cases, if it is felt that the parent/carer is not engaging with the school and other agencies to address a mental health issue in a child, a safeguarding referral may be made by the school to Children's Services.
+The school will make a direct referral to Child and Adolescent Mental Health Services (CAMHS), where it is deemed necessary and in a child's interest.
+Where parental cooperation and capacity is judged to be appropriate, the school will request that the parent/carer request a CAMHS referral through their GP.